Program Details

 Each IGEL class consists of 30-35 participants from a wide range of professions, interests, political viewpoints, and experiences.
 All participants are evaluated and selected through a rigorous application process, with many applicants having to apply multiple times before being admitted.

-By applying, you are agreeing that you understand the goals of IGEL and that you are required to attend all five sessions of the IGEL program.
+Participants are required to attend all five sessions of the IGEL program.

+Interested in joining the next class?
 Some key milestones to keep in mind:

-• Mid-August: IGEL application process opens
+• August 16, 2024: IGEL application process opens

-• Mid-October: Application period ends
+• October 11: Application period ends